systemsmedicine/Supermarket-environment-for-COVID-19-mitigation/README.md

-# Supermarket-environment-for-COVID-19-mitigation
-Testing platform for COVID-19 mitigation policies in small supermarkets
+# Supermarket environment for COVID-19 mitigation

 This repository contains an agent-based modeling framework for the potential spread of SARS-CoV-2 in commercial establishments such as supermarkets.